A lipase test may also be referred to as a serum lipase or LPS.

 What Happens During a Test?

 In a lipase test, a lab tech will take a small blood sample.
-He will likely put a band around your upper arm to help make your veins easier to find.
+They will likely put a band around your upper arm to help make your veins easier to find.

-He will then insert a needle into one of your veins.
-After enough blood goes into a tube, the band will come off and he’ll take out the needle.
-He’ll put a bandage on where the needle went in.
+They will then insert a needle into one of your veins.
+After enough blood goes into a tube, the band will come off and they’ll take out the needle.
+They’ll put a bandage on where the needle went in.

 Any Risks with Taking This Test?

 You may feel a slight sting or pain during the blood draw.
 You may feel throbbing at the site afterwards.

 The risks of getting blood drawn are minor and include: